jokermbl/jokermbl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year Ph.D. student in the Department of Electrical and Computer Engineering at **Purdue University**, where I am a proud member of the [**i2lab**](https://engineering.purdue.edu/ChanGroup/index.html), advised by Professor [Stanley Chan](https://engineering.purdue.edu/ChanGroup/stanleychan.html).
+I am a 2nd year Ph.D. student in the Department of Electrical and Computer Engineering at **Purdue University**, where I am a proud member of the [**i2lab**](https://engineering.purdue.edu/ChanGroup/index.html), advised by Professor [Stanley Chan](https://engineering.purdue.edu/ChanGroup/stanleychan.html).
 Prior to joining Purdue, I received both my Bachelor's and Master's degrees from **Shanghai Jiao Tong University** in China.

 My research interests lie at the intersection of **Computer Vision** and Computational Imaging.
 Currently, I am focused on developing robust and physics-anchored deep learning frameworks for specialized vision tasks, with a particular emphasis on Monocular Metric Depth Estimation and geometric modeling.
 I advocate for "first-principles" and gray-box AI models that integrate explicit physical and geometric constraints over pure black-box end-to-end approaches.